 Nash works predominantly in wood.
 His early works used standard milled planks, but he moved on to making sculptures out of whole tree trunks and limbs, working with the behavior of unseasoned wood, cracking and warping, as it dries out.
 Using wood made available naturally by storms, lightening or disease Nash excavates the tree by means of a ‘wood quarry’, employing the basic processes of sawing, carving and charring to find meaningful forms.
 He has also initiated long-term ‘growing’ sculptures, coaxing groups of living trees to form ‘spaces’, most famously Ash Dome which was planted in 1977.
 Throughout his career he has maintained a studio in the town of Blaenau Ffestiniog where he works with the seasons and elements.

 David Nash’s engaging film documenting the journey of the Wooden Boulder, a large piece of 200 year old oak that was released into a stream in the Ffestiniog Valley in 1978, is been shown in the ap Tomos gallery at Plas Glyn-y-Weddw.

 We are delighted to offer for sale a choice of two Wooden Boulder prints, unique to Plas Glyn-y-Weddw.
 Made using a stencil technique that allows Nash to produce an edition of work, the prints are all hand-made with individual characteristics.
 These are available un-framed or framed.

-Also available unframed are limited numbers of other print editions produced by Nash since 2010 as well as small bronze limited edition sculptures.
+Also available unframed are limited numbers of other print editions produced by Nash since 2010.

 Image: David Nash at Ash Dome